RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 - `enable_managed_service_prometheus` (Boolean) This option deploys managed collectors for Prometheus metrics within this cluster.
 These collectors must be configured using PodMonitoring resources.
 To enable Managed Service for Prometheus here, you'll need.
 Cluster version of 1.21.4-gke.300 or greater

-<a id="nestedblock--spec--config--location"></a>
-### Nested Schema for `spec.config.location`

-Optional:

-- `config` (Block List, Max: 1) (see [below for nested schema](#nestedblock--spec--config--location--config))
-- `default_node_locations` (Block List, Max: 1) For Zonal cluster increase availability by selecting more than one zone.
-For Regional cluster By default, Kubernetes Engine runs nodes of a regional cluster across three zones within a region.
-Select this option if you want to manually specify the zones in which this cluster's nodes run.
-All zones must be within the same region. (see [below for nested schema](#nestedblock--spec--config--location--default_node_locations))
-- `type` (String) GKE Cluster location can be either zonal or regional

-<a id="nestedblock--spec--config--location--config"></a>
-### Nested Schema for `spec.config.location.type`

-Optional:

-- `region` (String) Regional location in which the cluster's control plane and nodes are located
-- `zone` (String) Zone in the region where bootstrap VM is created for cluster provisioning

-<a id="nestedblock--spec--config--location--default_node_locations"></a>
-### Nested Schema for `spec.config.location.type`

-Optional:

-- `enabled` (Boolean) Enable providing default node locations
-- `zones` (List of String) List of zones.
-Increase availability by providing more than one zone.
-The same number of nodes will be deployed to each zone in the list.